Rowan & Martin's Laugh-In: 1967 special

-Season 1, 1968
+Seasons 1–3

 Season 1 ran from January to April 1968 with 14 episodes.
 Gary Owens joined the cast in the first episode along with series regulars Pamela Austin, Eileen Brennan, Judy Carne, Ruth Buzzi, Henry Gibson, Larry Hovis, Arte Johnson, and Jo Anne Worley.
 Goldie Hawn joined the cast in the third episode.
 She had been under contract to Good Morning World at the time of the pilot.
 Eileen Brennan, Barbara Feldon, and Jack Riley made frequent appearances in both season 1 and 2.
 Riley usually did skits as President Lyndon Johnson.

 Ian Bernard (1930–2020) was the musical director for all 6 seasons.
 He composed the show's theme song along with numerous other pieces.

 Billy Barnes composed special comic and topical songs for the show's cast and guest stars.
 He was regularly seen playing a golden grand piano to accompany solos by cast members such as Ruth Buzzi, Alan Sues, and Jo Anne Worley and guest stars such as Dinah Shore and Lena Horne.

-Cast departures: all continued on into Season 2 but Hovis.
+Cast departures: all but Hovis continued on into Season 2.

-Season 2

-Season 2 (1968–1969): New regulars included Chelsea Brown, Dave Madden and Alan Sues.
+Season 2 (1968–1969): New regulars included Chelsea Brown, Dave Madden, and Alan Sues.

 Arte Johnson now insisted on star billing, apart from the rest of the cast.
 The producer mollified him by having on-screen radio continuity announcer Gary Owens read Johnson's credit as a separate sentence: "Starring Dan Rowan and Dick Martin!
 And Arte Johnson!
 With Ruth Buzzi..."
 This maneuver gave Johnson the star billing he wanted, but it also implied that he was still part of the ensemble cast.

 Cast departures: Chelsea Brown and Dave Madden left at the end of season 2.
 Judy Carne officially left the show after episode 11 but did return for a few appearances in season 3.

-Season 3

 Season 3 (1969–1970): New regulars included Johnny Brown, Byron Gilliam, Teresa Graves, Jeremy Lloyd, Pamela Rodgers, and Lily Tomlin.
 Gilliam was a dancer in seasons 1 to 2 and promoted to cast member this season.
 Both Brown and Tomlin joined late in this season.

 Cast departures and changes: After the season finale, Gilliam returned to being a regular dancer in The Cocktail Party scene and in occasional skits.
 He remained until the end of the series.
 Graves, Hawn, Lloyd, and Worley left after the season 3 finale.
 Tomlin remained until the series ended in 1973.